DreymaR/BigBagKbdTrixTMK/docs/README.md

 $> sudo ./makeflash_dreymar_tmk.sh -bf
 </code></pre><br>

 <b>NOTE:</b> You do <i>not</i> generally want to build your files as root!
 Then you'll be in trouble if you try to clean up as non-root afterwards.
 So run MakeFlash twice, once with normal privileges to build your .hex file and the other time with -b (to not build again) and -f (to flash) with sudo/root privileges.

 If you're using BASH on Windows 10 (beta), <a href="https://github.com/tmk/tmk_keyboard/wiki/Bash-On-Ubuntu-On-Windows10">dfu-programmer won't work yet</a>, due to a problem with mounting USB devices in general (libusb).
 Use Windows native tools instead, such as FLIP or dfu-programmer for Windows.
+For updated WSL installs, this probably isn't a problem anymore.

 If you have another device, you may need some other method and more tools.
-As mentioned at the start of this page, there are helpful help files you may consult for this.
+As mentioned at the start of this page, there are help files you may consult for this.

 <h4>Flashing the device with Atmel FLIP on Windows:</h4>

+NOTE: Atmel FLIP has been difficult for me lately, as it doesn't seem to find an updated Java version on my system.
+You (and I) may try other available flashing tools, such as <a href="https://github.com/qmk/qmk_toolbox/"><b>QMK Toolbox</b></a>.
+Some of the other tools work in a way quite similar to FLIP, so the instructions below may prove instructive to you no matter what.

 You can use Atmel FLIP on Windows instead of flashing under Linux: It gives you more feedback and intuitive control with the process.
 If you compiled your HEX file on Linux you must make it available for the Windows file system to use Windows FLIP.
 I just put the whole TMK repository in a shared folder that both Windows and my virtual Linux machine can see; you could also move it on a USB drive or copy-paste from a Virtual Machine if your VM settings allow this.

 1) Select the right chip (fig 5–1)</b>.
 For the Hasu device, it's <b>ATmega32U4</b>.
 Verify the chip type <b><i>(fig 5–a)</i></b>.
 2) <b>Connect to the device</b> in Bootloader mode.
 Select <b>USB connection (fig 5–2)</b> then <b>Open</b>.
 Verify the connection <b><i>(fig 5–c)</i></b>.